 - Compensation ignored when assessing your entitlement to local authority funded care.

-- Trust must have its own bank or building society account.
+- Trust must have a separate bank or building society account.

 - The trust must have at least two trustees.

-- There is a cost in setting up the trust.
+- There is a cost in setting up the trust (not as much as you think).

-The significant benefit of a trust for personal injury compensation is that compensation and income received into the trust fund are ignored when calculating your entitlement to benefits.
+The significant benefit of a trust for personal injury compensation is the compensation and income received into the trust fund are ignored when calculating your entitlement to benefits.
 There is no legitimate alternative to a trust for personal injury compensation.

-This is a very generous provision which accepts a payment following injury is not a windfall and is intended to cover an injury plus past and future losses.
-To gain this significant benefit you should set up a trust and put up with the inflexibility involved in managing the trust fund.
+This is a very generous provision which accepts a payment following injury is not a windfall and is intended to cover an injury, plus past and future losses.
+To gain this significant benefit you should set up a trust and put up with the slight inflexibility involved in managing the trust fund.
 It is no more than a nuisance, but compare it to the advantages and the decision is clear.

 If you are in receipt of benefits or care, or likely to be in receipt of benefits or care, a personal injury trust should be set up to hold the payment received in consequence of a personal injury.

 Happy to have a chat without cost or obligation on 0330 223 1708.